vishalpalaniappan/vishalpalaniappan/README.md

-Automating Management of Software Systems with Intelligent an Efficient Tools
+Automating Management of Software Systems with Intelligent and Efficient Tools
 -----
 Modern software systems are vast and complex, often spanning thousands of interconnected services and components distributed across data centers and geographic regions.
 These systems process enormous volumes of requests and evolve continuously through frequent deployments.
 In such environments, failures or disruptions are costly and degrade the user experience, motivating the need for intelligent and efficient tools that can automatically manage software systems to ensure reliability, perform failure diagnosis, and optimize performance.